computablee/DotMP/README.md

     work(i);
 });
 ```
-This function supports all of the optional parameters from `DotMP.Parallel.ParallelRegion` and `DotMP.Parallel.Taskloop`.
+This function supports all of the optional parameters from `DotMP.Parallel.ParallelRegion` and `DotMP.Parallel.Taskloop`, except `depends`.

+This function does not return a `DotMP.TaskUUID[]` array.

 ## Supported Functions